codybadger/codybadger.github.io/projects/index.md

 - Updated to modern 1 1/8" stem and handlebars
 - Downtube shifters to bar-end
 - Heavy duty touring racks
+- new ball bearings and cables throughout
+- cream powdercoat

 Here is a picture of the bike when I first bought it.